 Cleo was one of the funniest dogs that ever lived.
 He was our furry entertainer.
 He'd tuck himself behind a curtain and come out just enough so that his nose and his eyes were visible and then he'd stare at us until we laughed.
 He was smart and trained my husband to fetch him treats by ringing a bell.
 In typical pointer fashion he was fast and could catch birds midair much to our dismay.
 We adopted Cleo from the Denver Dumb Friends League.
 He was my soul dog.
 We went everywhere together and there was rarely a time he wasn't at my feet.
 My friends called him a "mama's boy" because his focus was almost always on me.
 I practiced photography with him.
 I named my business after him.
 (You didn't think it was about stinky dogs did you?)
 He was the best dog that ever lived.
 And we'll miss him always.
 I'm grateful I started my photography journey while he was still alive.
 His photos bring back amazing memories, they let me remember not just how much we absolutely loved and adored him but also how adorable, charming, and silly he was.
 He's the reason for StinkDog Photos.....
 A.K.A.
 Stinkin' Cute Dog Photos.

-Denver's premier pet photographer, StinkDog Photos is located in the arts district in Belmar's Block 7.
-The studio address is 445 S. Saulsbury St. Unit H, Lakewood, CO 80226.
-I provide on-location and studio portraits of your pets in Denver, Morrison, Lakewood, Boulder, Arvada, Littleton and Centennial or anywhere else in Colorado.
+Baltimore's premier pet photographer, StinkDog Photos is located in Sykesville, Maryland.
+I provide on-location dog photography and studio portraits of your pets in Sykesville, Ellicott City, Annapolis, Baltimore, Ocean City, and other locations in Maryland or Washington D.C..
 Email us now to book a photography session for your dog.

-Content copyright 2018.
+Content copyright 2019.
 STINKDOGPHOTOS.COM.
 All rights reserved.
 Hey, I know it's easy to right click and copy my photos and text but it's a violation of the copyright act and I will do everything allowable by law to protect my brand and copyright.
 Instead of stealing come up with your own unique style.
-Be you instead of trying to be me.
+Be you instead of trying to be a second rate me.
 It's who you were born to be.